isaac-sim/IsaacAutomator/README.md

 Look for the connection instructions at the end of the deploymnt command output.
 Additionally, this info is saved in `state/<deployment-name>/info.txt` file.

+You can view available arguments with `--help` switch for the start scripts, in most cases you wouldn't need to change the defaults.

 ### Running Isaac Sim

-Isaac Sim will be automatically started if you choose to deploy it.
-To start it manually, click "Isaac Sim" icon on desktop or run the following command in a terminal:
+Isaac Sim will be automatically started when cloud VM is deployed.
+To run it manually, connect using noVNC or NoMachine, click "Isaac Sim" icon on the desktop or run the following command in the terminal on the deployed instance:

 ```sh
 cd ~/Desktop